aaronsaray/wp-composer-manager/readme.txt

 Basically, there are two parts.
 First, determine if WP Composer Manager is installed and has been configured.
 If that is successful, then determine if your specific class is available.
 If it's not, one could generally assume that the user hasn't ran the Composer Update function inside of WP Composer Manager for your plugin.

+**Using the Built-in Composer Update WordPress Action**

+This plugin also offers an action hook called `wp-composer-manager_run_composer_update` - this requires a parameter of your plugin's identifier or basename.
+This hook will output the same output that running composer update on a plugin inside of the WP Composer Manager dashboard will.

+In your plugin, you might try using code like this:

+    do_action('wp-composer-manager_run_composer_update', plugin_basename(__FILE__);

+Include this when you want to run the composer update command.